-However, as any busy mom knows, it can be a challenge to find the time to put together a special spread when there are things to coordinate and guests to tend to.
-So this year, instead of stressing about what to serve come Christmas morning, why not take the guesswork out of the morning meal and set up a DIY breakfast bar that will please the people in attendance, while making a minimal amount of work for you, the hostess?
+However, as any mom knows, it can be a challenge to find the time to put together a special spread when there are things to coordinate.
+So this year, instead of stressing about what to serve come Christmas morning, why not take the guesswork out of the morning meal and set up a DIY breakfast bar that will please everyone, while making a minimal amount of work for you?

 The beauty of a build-your-own anything bar is that it comes across as being exceptional, but is really very easy to execute.
 Here are a few ideas for your holiday breakfast or brunch that require nothing more than a simple set-up of a bunch of different ingredients.

 This is one of the easiest breakfasts to put together, and appeals to eaters of all ages because the meal can be customized to suit the tastes of everyone in attendance.
 Set out a selection of bagels (i.e. whole grain, everything, blueberry) and toppings that could include any or all of the following: cream cheese, smoked salmon, red onion, capers, dill, lemon, cucumbers, radishes, avocado, peanut butter, honey, raisins, tomato, apple, and cheddar cheese.

 Build-Your-Own Yogurt Bar

 This healthy breakfast is always welcome on the table and is unique enough to make it special for your guests.
 Set out a selection of yogurt (i.e. plain, Greek, strawberry, vanilla, lemon) and include toppings like granola (store-bought is fine!), fresh fruit (berries, mango, banana, peaches, passion fruit), dried fruit, nuts and seeds, chocolate chips and sprinkles.
 Don’t forget to include maple syrup and/or honey for drizzling over the tops of each bowl.